cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

       </nuclide>
     </recipe>

+Once complete, append this facility under the commodity section of your input file.

 Let's take a look at the ``fresh-uox`` fuel recipe:

 .. image:: fuel_com.png
     :align: center
     :alt: Fuel recipe for fresh-uox
+The recipe name ``fresh-uox`` is specified, as are the isotope nuclide IDs and the corresponding mass fraction of each nuclide.
+The ``fresh-uox`` is composed of 4% U-235 and 96% U-238.
 |
 |
 |